Jcdroid/Jcdroid/README.md

 ### Hi Bro. 👋

-- :orange_book: Focusing on Android & iOS
+- :orange_book: Focusing on full-stack development

 <!--
 **Jcdroid/Jcdroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.